 We’re always told how important it is to stick to a budget and save money.
 But budgeting (and saving) is only one side to the personal finance equation.
 The other, equally important side is deciding what to do with the money you have saved.
-If you’re looking to invest, you may find yourself wondering whether you should invest directly into the share market or add to your superannuation.
+If you’re looking to invest, you may find yourself wondering whether you should invest directly into the share market or add the money into your superannuation.

 When do you want to access your investment?

 Given that superannuation is designed to provide an income during retirement, you generally cannot access your super until you reach a certain age.
-This is referred to your ‘preservation age’ and varies depending on what year you were born.
+This is referred to as your ‘preservation age’ and varies depending on what year you were born.
 For anyone born from 1 July 1964, their preservation age is 60.

 Keeping in mind these restrictions, the timeframe of your investment is an important factor that you should consider.
 An investment timeframe refers to the total length of time that you expect to hold an investment.
-Investment time frames can range from short-term, just a few days or months long, to much longer-term, potentially spanning years to decades.
+Investment time frames can range from short-term, just a few days or months long, too much longer-term, potentially spanning years to decades.

 If you need to access your investment before your preservation age, then investing outside of super would generally be the better option.

 However, if you are seeking to invest for your retirement and are comfortable with not seeing those funds until you reach your preservation age, it may be worthwhile to invest in your super.
-You should also consider how long you are able/want to remain employed for.
+You should also consider how long you are able/want to remain employed.
 If you retire early, or significantly scale down your workload, you may not be eligible to draw down on your super for some time.

 Related reading: Best way to invest money in Australia?